meatball133/crystal/concepts/classes/about.md

 ### Instance variables with initialization

 Instance variables can be initialized with an argument passed to the `initialize` method.
-Although since Crystal can't infer the type of an argument under initialization, so does it needs to be specified.
+Since Crystal can't infer the type of an argument during initialization, it needs to be specified.
 If you want to read more about this, you can read: [type-inference][type-inference].
 To specify the type of the variable you can use the `:` symbol, followed by the type.
 For example, if you want to create an instance variable called `balance` that is an `Int32`, you can do the following: `@balance : Int32`.